Weapon against diabetes gains space as a weight loss strategy

 An endocrinologist at the University of São Paulo (USP) and president of Abeso (Brazilian Association for the Study of Obesity and Metabolic Syndrome), Dr. Cintia Cercato explains that the recommended thing is to start using the so-called GLP-1 agonists with lower doses and , gradually increase the application.

 The full application, he adds, usually occurs after a few months, when the doctor assesses that the patient’s body is already used to the substance.
-Health specialists heard by state point out that professional monitoring is essential.
+Health specialists consulted by Estadão point out that professional monitoring is essential.
 According to Cercato, one of the main doubts of patients interested in the pen is the fact that the substances injected by them have been studied, at first, to treat diabetes.
 However, the endocrinologist points out that this is not a problem.
-“This type of medication (GLP-1 agonist) sensitizes the pancreas to more efficiently produce insulin to control blood glucose”, explains the doctor.
+“This type of medication (GLP-1 agonist) sensitizes the pancreas to produce insulin more efficiently to control blood glucose”, explains the doctor.

 “So, in the case of people who are diabetic, insulin production improves, but in a person who is not diabetic, blood glucose will remain normal.
-It is not a drug that will cause hypoglycemia,” adds Cercato.
+It is not a medicine that will cause hypoglycemia”, adds Cercato.
 The approval of the semaglutide pen by the American regulatory agency, believes the expert, is important to pave the way for the treatment of obesity in Brazil.

-In a statement, the Brazilian Nutrition Association (Asbran) pointed out that the use of the semaglutide pen “has been indicated for the treatment of obesity, which is a disease, and should not be seen as a medicine for weight loss”.
+In a statement, the Brazilian Nutrition Association (Asbran) pointed out that the use of the semaglutide pen “has been indicated for the treatment of obesity, which is a disease, and should not be seen as a medicine for weight loss.”
 The organization defended professional ethics in prescription and caution in use, especially to avoid adverse effects and rapid weight gain after treatment interruption.
-“Asbran hopes that more in-depth studies are carried out to evaluate the long-term use of the drug and that, if approved by Anvisa, it will not be available without a proper medical prescription,” he added.
+“Asbran hopes that more in-depth studies are carried out to evaluate the drug’s prolonged use and that, if approved by Anvisa, it will not be available without a proper medical prescription,” he added.